SnowBroScott/emberhold-canonical/docs/status.md

 ## Where the platform is

-**Structurally complete, plus an ambient wall for the home hold.** Engine, economy, Vault (dual-mode both roles + adult-only rail), Campaigns, Calendar, Briefing/Hub seed, activity-feed spine, Pip onboarding, Lists, invite/join, notifications, PIN recovery, the full admit-on-approval join flow, the hardened pending→admission routing path — **and now the wall/display mode** (feature-complete for own-hold, see below).
+**Structurally complete, plus an ambient wall for the home hold, plus a live 48-avatar roster with a dormant founder gate.** Engine, economy, Vault (dual-mode both roles + adult-only rail), Campaigns, Calendar, Briefing/Hub seed, activity-feed spine, Pip onboarding, Lists, invite/join, notifications, PIN recovery, the full admit-on-approval join flow, the wall/display mode (v1 own-hold), and now the tiered avatar system.
 A complete product loop is live at theemberhold.com.

 **What's missing is not a module.** Two structural gaps:

-> **Security — one gate left before distribution.** #5 and #8 patched by a June migration; #6 (kid self-approval) CLOSED (blocked by `a_enforce_quest_update_authority`); #1 (join-code bypass, CRITICAL) fully CLOSED — data layer, frontend, and live-DB verification, plus a separate escalation the audit caught.
-The remaining gate is the **P4×L8 tenant-isolation audit** (the mortal-peril item). *Caveats carried forward: the 07-14 data layer was verified **secure** by the live audit, but functional bugs still shipped inside it — verified-secure ≠ verified-functional.
-And 2026-07-16 added a fourth live-schema-drift instance (a missing Data-API grant) — the migration files do not fully describe the live DB, so the audit reads the live grant surface, not the repo. **New 2026-07-17 input:** the wall added a second bespoke SECURITY DEFINER write (`wall_request_redemption`) — a named audit line item (see the wall section and critical path #1).*
+> **Security — one gate left before distribution.** #1 (join-code bypass, CRITICAL) fully CLOSED; #5, #6, #8 all closed.
+The remaining gate is the **P4×L8 tenant-isolation audit** (the mortal-peril item). *Caveats carried forward: verified-secure ≠ verified-functional; live-schema-drift means the audit reads the live grant surface, not the repo.
+New inputs from the wall (`wall_request_redemption`, commit-attribution class) and now from the avatar gate (see below).*

 > **Onboarding ends at setup, not at activation.** A new household lands on a board with no doorway to the first quest.
-Gated behind distribution. *(Distinct from the "all quiet" line, which is correct — see below.)*
+Gated behind distribution.

-See `north-star.md` for the gate ladder. **Ladder shift (2026-07-17):** display/wall mode was fenced as a post-strangers retention feature.
-It is now **built for Scott's own hold** as the sanctioned fenced-delight morale pull-forward (needs no security gate — it's for the home hold, not strangers).
-It remains fenced *for distribution* — the strangers-grade version still wants deployment hardening and the P4×L8 pass on its new write surface.
+See `north-star.md` for the gate ladder.

 ---